 Table of Contents

 First things first – vertigo disease is sort of a made-up term.
 The problem is that the word vertigo refers to a lot more than just the health problem.
 If you just type vertigo into a search engine, you’re going to find a ton of stuff about the famous Alfred Hitchcock movie, a popular graphic novel publisher, and even the fear of heights.
 So we wanted to be sure the reader knew this was about vertigo the medical symptom.

 Now that we have that out of the way, we need to address what experiencing vertigo actually feels like.
 Most people simply describe it as a spinning sensation.
 That is both accurate and an oversimplification.
-Vertigo includes any false sensation of movement.
+It includes any false sensation of movement.
 The room around you may seem to spin, tilt, or sway.
 However, if that was all that was going on, you could calm the sensation by just closing your eyes.
-Unfortunately, during vertigo, you may feel as though you are moving, even if you lay down and close your eyes.
+Unfortunately, during an attach, you may feel as though you are moving, even if you lay down and close your eyes.

-As a result, some people consider nausea and vomiting as vertigo symptoms.
+As a result, some people consider nausea and vomiting as its symptoms.
 These symptoms often accompany a severe bout of vertigo because there is no way to get relief from the sensation of constant movement that doesn’t match what your senses are clearly telling you.

-Since vertigo is really just a symptom itself, our list of vertigo symptoms is mostly made up of accompanying symptoms that can help diagnose the condition that is causing vertigo.
+Since vertigo is really just a symptom itself, our list of vertigo symptoms is mostly consists of accompanying symptoms that can help diagnose the condition that is causing vertigo.
 For example, vertigo that is accompanied by tinnitus and hearing loss may be due to Meniere’s disease, a vestibular disorder.
 With that in mind, here are a number of vertigo symptoms: